ViswasS/GDP_Group_02/README.md

 Goal: Give doctors access to triage data for testing workflows.

 Prototype Output: Displays dummy patient entries with symptom, image preview, and mock triage result.

+**Prototype Development Progress**

+I’ve worked on the planned prototypes, including the questionnaire interface, image upload, mock AI triage, result display, doctor portal, database handling, workflow integration, and documentation.
+The basic functional flow is ready with placeholder outputs for this phase.